 Size does matter

-The depth of the body of the Leica M10 measures only 33.75mm, exactly the same as an analog M-Camera for 35mm film.
-This makes the M10 the world’s most compact full-frame camera system.
+The depth of the body of the Leica M11 measures only 38.45mm.
+This makes the M11 one of the world’s most compact full-frame cameras.

 The M-Lenses also benefit from the short distance between the mount and the image plane, and are therefore extremely small and light.
 The extraordinary compactness of M-Cameras and their lenses makes them an ideal camera system for travel and reportage photography.

 Long before sustainability became a familiar expression, the Leica M and its legendary lenses represented the epitome of enduring value, and were passed down in families from generation to generation.